aws-samples/serverless-test-samples/typescript-test-samples/lambda-handler-dynamodb/README.md

 [![test: unit](https://img.shields.io/badge/Test-Unit-blue)](https://img.shields.io/badge/Test-Unit-blue)
 [![test: integration](https://img.shields.io/badge/Test-Integration-yellow)](https://img.shields.io/badge/Test-Integration-yellow)

-# Typescript: Test locally an AWS Lambda function handler that calls remote cloud services.
+# Typescript: Test an AWS Lambda function locally that calls cloud services

 ## Introduction

-The project consists of an [AWS Lambda function](https://aws.amazon.com/lambda/), an [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) table.
-Although this project can be deployed, the focus of the code is to demonstrate local testing approaches using typescript.
-This project demonstrates testing locally an AWS Lambda function handler that calls remote cloud services.
-The Lambda function handler is being called locally which makes a call to DynamoDB table in cloud in the integration test.
+The project consists of an [AWS Lambda function](https://aws.amazon.com/lambda/), and an [Amazon DynamoDB](https://aws.amazon.com/dynamodb/) table.
+Although this project can be deployed, the focus of the code is to demonstrate local testing approaches using TypeScript.
+This project demonstrates testing an AWS Lambda function handler locally which calls remote cloud services.
+The Lambda function handler makes a call to a DynamoDB table in the cloud in the integration test.

 ---